 By Ellen Wulfhorst

-The policy is used by U.S. presidents to signal their stance on abortion rights, a touchstone issue in U.S. politics.
+Almost $9 billion in U.S. foreign aid is at stake under the policy, which has been used by U.S. presidents to signal their stance on abortion rights, a touchstone issue in U.S. politics.

 Trump, positioning himself as an abortion opponent, signed it on his fourth day in office in January 2017.